Larouex/raspberry-pi-refrigerator-monitor/README.md

 }
 ````

-## Provisioning our Our Cold Hub Device in Azure IoT Central
+## Provisioning our Our Refrideration Monitor Device in Azure IoT Central
 ***NOTE:*** Provisioning is factored into this project a "stand-alone" operation.

 There are excellent tutorials on connecting devices to IoT Central and using Device Provisioning Services online and we won't try to repeat that here.
 If you are not familar with the concepts; please take a break and visit these topics...